rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 The retriever returns relevant job-description chunks, and Gemini generates the final answer using the retrieved context.

+Step 3 — Run the Streamlit application

+Make sure the ChromaDB database has already been created.

+Then run:

+streamlit run app.py

+The Streamlit interface will open in your browser.

+Enter a query such as:

+Python developer with machine learning experience

+The application will retrieve relevant job postings and generate a grounded response using the retrieved context.

+Streamlit Features

+The Streamlit interface provides:

+Natural-language job search
+Semantic retrieval from ChromaDB
+Retrieved job metadata
+Similarity / distance information
+Grounded Gemini response
+Interactive browser-based interface
 Limitations

 This repository is a prototype RAG workflow rather than a production job-search application.